Istanbul authorities ban Kurdish-language play - France 24

 "We cannot perform at the moment," she said.

-President Recep Tayyip Erdogan's ruling AKP government took steps to improve cultural and linguistic rights as part of its Kurdish initiative announced in 2009 when he was prime minister.
+President Recep Tayyip Erdogan's ruling AKP government took steps to improve Kurds' cultural and linguistic rights as part of an initiative announced in 2009 when he was prime minister.

 These included allowing Kurdish-language institutions and media outlets, as well as kindergartens that teach children in Kurdish.

-It was widened after the failed 2016 coup, with the government removing many elected mayors of Kurdish-run municipalities from the Peoples' Democratic Party (HDP) and replacing them with "trustees".
+It was widened after Turkey's failed 2016 coup, with the government removing many elected mayors of Kurdish-run municipalities from the Peoples' Democratic Party (HDP) on terror-related charges and replacing them with "trustees".

-The HDP took to Twitter to condemn the ban on a Kurdish-language play in a city "where five million Kurds live," denouncing a "fascist mentality".
+The HDP took to Twitter to condemn the ban on a Kurdish-language play in Istanbul "where five million Kurds live," denouncing a "fascist mentality".

-The troupe had already performed the play in several festivals at home and abroad, but this was the first performance in an official Turkish venue.
+The troupe had already performed the play in several festivals at home and abroad, but Tuesday was going to mark the first performance in an official Turkish venue.

 Actor Omer Sahin compared the decision to past pressure by the governments in the 1990s, when tensions between the PKK and the army were at their peak.